 What the new world taught me

-Great cheese can come from anywhere.
-What matters is the quality of the milk, the skill of the maker, and the willingness to let tradition inform rather than constrain.
+Good cheese can come from anywhere.
+What matters is the milk, the maker, and the choices behind it.

 The lesson Elena was really teaching

 By Friday evening, I had tasted fifteen cheeses from five regions.
-But the real lesson wasn’t about geography.
+The real lesson was not geography.
+It was attention.

 I still buy cheddar and brie.
-But now I also buy something I’ve never tried, at least once a month.
-And when I do, I ask the cheesemonger for the story.
+I also buy something new once a month, and I ask the cheesemonger what it is.

 Next steps